Have you ever wanted to place a skip bin on your verge or crossover, or perhaps even some sand?

 Are you aware that you need the Town's approval to do so?

-This form is used is residents or companies are wishing to store or utilise the Town's verges, roads or footpaths, for activities that they are not generally used for.
+This form is used is residents or companies are wishing to store goods or utilise the Town's verges, roads or footpaths.

 If you wish to do any of these activities or ones of similar nature, please complete the below form and return to the Town's Administration Centre, or via email at firstname.lastname@example.org

 Application for Activities on Road or Verge

 The reasons that the Town wishes to limit the storage on the verge is because:

 - The more storage of materials on the verge there is, the more likely there is damage to public assets which increases costs, plus potential hazards to pedestrians;